-From uniforms to rules, phones to friends, this back-to-school checklist will truly help new Year 7s this September
+From uniforms to rules, phones to friends, this back-to-school checklist will truly help kids who are getting ready for secondary school.

 The jump from primary to secondary school is a life lesson in itself.
 At just 11 years old, many kids in the UK have to find ways to obey a new set of rules, catch public transport, order off a menu and make a whole new set of friends.
 Are your children feeling daunted?
 Maybe they haven’t even thought about it too much.
-Well, at NatWest Rooster Money, we’ve got your back.
+Well, at NatWest Rooster Money, we’ve got your back with tips for starting secondary school.
 You can ping them over this list, and help them get full marks on that first day of term.

 Check the school’s policy on phones

 Almost all kids will want to use a mobile phone at school, and almost all schools will have rules in place to prevent inappropriate uses.
 Some insist on phones being off during certain hours; others allow the use of phones in certain lessons; in many schools there will be clear rules around phone confiscation too.
 Check with your chosen secondary school, and run though the rules before the first day.

 Read through the rest of the school rules too (or as many of them as you can)

 Today, many secondary schools don’t have a simple set of school rules, but a series of policies, covering everything from bullying to CCTV use.
 You can try to read through all of them before going to school, but you could end up getting bogged down.
 Maybe skim over the ones that seem important to you, such as one describing expected behaviour; that document usually covers the kind of stuff you’d expect to find a traditional list of school rules.
 Share this with your soon-to-be-year-7…

 Double check the school uniform regulations, and get clothes and shoes ready sooner rather than later